spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 ### Kubernetes

-Once you have the Spring Cloud Data Flow server up and running on kubernetes environment using the instructions from the [installation guide](/docs/installation/kubernetes/helm/), you can:
+Once you have the Spring Cloud Data Flow server up and running in Kubernetes using the instructions from the [installation guide](%currentPath%/installation/kubernetes/), you can:

-- register the stream applications
+- Register the stream applications
-- create, deploy and manage streams
+- Create, deploy and manage streams

 #### Registering applications with Spring Cloud Data Flow server

-The kubernetes environment requires the application artifacts to be `docker` images and hence you need to register the docker based artifacts from [above](#development) when registering the applications with Spring Cloud Data Flow server.
+The Kubernetes environment requires the application artifacts to be `docker` images.

 For the `UsageDetailSender` source: